CSCfi/rems/docs/architecture/012-layers.md

 In particular:

 - `rems.api.schema` should only be used from `rems.api.*` namespaces.
 It should be used for common schema fragments that many APIs share.
-Also big or importat schemas can live in `rems.api.schema` for discoverability.
+Also big or important schemas can live in `rems.api.schema` for discoverability.
 - `rems.api.*` namespaces that define APIs can also contain schemas for those APIs, if the schemas don't need to be shared.
 - `rems.schema-base` contains common schemas that can be used everywhere.
 - `rems.schema-base` and `rems.api.schema` shouldn't depend on any api, db or service components.